php/doc-base/docs/style.md

 # Style guidelines

+The style for the PHP manual has evolved over the years, and this tries to capture the current guidelines.
+Existing documentation may not closely adhere to these, but new additions and substantial changes should.

+When updating existing documentation, it is okay to not update conflicts with these style guidelines if it would cause too much work for translators.

 ## Technical requirements
 - All files **must** be encoded using UTF-8 (without BOM)
 - Use only Unix line endings (`\n`)